Practical Few-Atom Quantum Reservoir Computing: Introduction

 As a transformative machine learning framework for the processing of temporal information, quantum reservoir computing (QRC) is utilized to tackle complex time-series tasks with outstanding efficiency and minimal energy consumption \cite{Fujii2017,chen2019learning,CNY20,Dudas2023,Govia2021,Bravo2022,Hulser2023,Nokkala2021,Pena2021,Xia2022,Mujal2023,Fry2023,Kalfus2022,Yasuda23,Beni2023,Markovic2019,Lin2020}.
 There are also static variants of QRC that process vectors or single quantum states, rather than time series data, which are referred to as quantum random kitchen sinks or quantum extreme learning machines \cite{Innocenti23}, as exemplified in \cite{Ghosh2019, Ghosh2021, Domingo2022}.
 The tasks addressed by QRC can be broadly categorized into two main types: classical tasks that necessitate quantum memories for the processing of nonlinear functions and datasets \cite{Fujii2017, Dudas2023, Govia2021}, and quantum tasks focused on recognizing quantum entanglements \cite{Ghosh2019}, measuring dispersive currents \cite{Angelatos2021}, and predicting molecular structures \cite{Domingo2022}.
 Among these categories, classical tasks offer a more straightforward basis for comparing the performance of QRC with that of classical reservoir computing (CRC) \cite{Tanaka2019, Appeltant2011, Pathak2018, Angelatos2021, Chen2022, Gauthier2021}.

 Various schemes for developing quantum reservoirs have been advanced across diverse platforms, including coupled qubit networks \cite{Fujii2017, chen2019learning, CNY20, Domingo2022, Ghosh2021, Pena2021, Xia2022, Yasuda23}, fermions \cite{Ghosh2019}, harmonic oscillators \cite{Nokkala2021}, Kerr nonlinear oscillators \cite{Angelatos2021}, Rydberg atoms \cite{Bravo2022}, and optical pulses \cite{Beni2023}.
 Increasing the number of physical sites, such as qubits, oscillators, or atoms, within a quantum network can result in a dramatic expansion of the Hilbert space, as the number of quantum basis states grows exponentially.
 Each of these quantum basis states functions as a node within the quantum neural network, analogous to the role of nodes in classical neural networks \cite{Fujii2017} or optical neural networks \cite{Wang2022, ma2023}.
 The exponential scalability of the quantum basis states is a fundamental advantage of QRC over CRC, with quantum phase transitions further enhancing computational performance \cite{Pena2021, Xia2022}.
-However, the proposed implementations face significant scalability challenges, primarily due to the inherent difficulty in establishing connections between newly introduced sites and the existing sites within a quantum network.
-Furthermore, several methods have been proposed for extracting information from quantum reservoirs, including the measurement of probabilities on quantum basis states \cite{Dudas2023}, excitations of qubits \cite{Fujii2017}, occupations of lattice sites \cite{Ghosh2019}, and energies of oscillators \cite{Angelatos2021}.
-Despite their applicability, these conventional measurement techniques present substantial obstacles to efficient data processing.
-These methods often require quantum tomography, a process that necessitates the complete destruction of the quantum reservoir to obtain readouts at each time step.
-As a result, these approaches incur considerable computational overhead due to the need for repeated time evolutions.
+However, the proposed implementations face significant scalability challenges, primarily due to the inherent difficulty in establishing connections between newly introduced sites and the existing sites within a quantum network \cite{Fujii2017, chen2019learning, CNY20, Domingo2022, Ghosh2021, Pena2021, Ghosh2019, Xia2022, Yasuda23}.
+For example, to introduce a new qubit into the transverse-field Ising model, its coupling to the existing qubits needs to be engineered by randomly sampling from either a uniform distribution within a specified interval \cite{Fujii2017, Pena2021} or a Gaussian distribution \cite{Domingo2022}.
+In a recent QRC experiment using a Rydberg atom network, the interactions between Rydberg atoms had to be engineered by precisely controlling their spatial positions \cite{kornjaca2024}.
+Compared to these previous qubit-connection configurations, our scheme significantly reduces the increase in hardware complexity, as each newly added qubit (atom) naturally connects to all existing atoms through the shared cavity field.